 Bridget is a PhD student studying nutrient dynamics in tropical marine systems.
 She attended the University of Virginia as an undergraduate, and completed her masters at California State University, Northridge studying the impacts of nutrient runoff and ocean acidification on coral reef algae in Moorea, French Polynesia.
-Her PhD research at the University of Michigan is focused on the effects of nutrients on seagrass communities in the Caribbean and their carbon sequestration ability.
+Her PhD research at the University of Michigan is focused on the effects of nutrients on seagrass productivity and carbon storage in the Caribbean.
 Besides snorkeling and scuba diving, Bridget loves hiking and all other water-related activities.

 kmunster "at" umich.edu

 Katrina is a PhD student studying fish and fisher behavior.
 She attended UC Santa Barbara for her BS and MS degrees and spent a decade researching fish in French Polynesia.
 For her PhD, she's integrating fish population dynamics, fish movement, and social science to better understand how behavior affects production.